-Ongoing research projects examine monetary policy convergence in the advanced economies; the political determinants of international macroeconomic cooperation; and dynamics of cooperation and conflict among international institutions (of the like of the Troika).
+Ongoing research projects examine monetary policy convergence in the advanced economies and the political determinants of international macroeconomic cooperation.

-Manuela is open to supervising empirically-oriented, comparative research in areas related to:
+Prof. Moschella is interested in supervising empirically-oriented, comparative research in areas related to: